Loops in Python

 0 1 2 3

 List Iteration geeks for geeks Tuple Iteration geeks for geeks String Iteration G e e k s Dictionary Iteration xyz 123 abc 345 Set Iteration 1 2 3 4 5 6

 We can also use the index of elements in the sequence to iterate.
 The key idea is to first calculate the length of the list and in iterate over the sequence within the range of this length.
+See the below example:

 geeks for geeks